|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 Chlorine and fluoride, such as is commonly added to city water, can block iodine absorption.
 Bottled water might be a better option.

-"menopause supplements" or soy protein powders, or other highly
+Too many soy products: Such as, menopause supplements, soy protein powders, or other highly

 If you find this is the case for you and you opt for thyroid medications, a few things to know ...